 Last November, she was heard in the great Brazilian composer Carlos Gomes’ grand opera Lo Schiavo in the lead soprano role of Ilàra.
 She stepped in shortly thereafter as a last minute replacement as Musetta in La Bohème in December followed by the title role in Massenet’s Grisélidis.

 Ms. Beer did her first Leonora (Forza del Destino), Donna Anna (Don Giovanni) as well Mozart’s Requiem as Soprano Soloist last Spring.

-She’ll repeat her acclaimed Desdemona (Otello) with the Orchestra Society of Philadelphia in the Fall along with her first Eleonora, the lead soprano in Donizetti’s rarely done Assedio di Calais with Amici Opera.
+She’ll repeat her acclaimed Desdemona (Otello) with the Orchestra Society of Philadelphia in December along with her first Eleonora, the lead soprano in Donizetti’s rarely done Assedio di Calais with Amici Opera.